shutiansong/nyc-taxi-data-platform/README.md

 # Lessons Learned

-## 1. Separate storage from analytical serving
+## 1. Separate durable storage from analytical serving

-Using an analytical database as the only storage layer creates unnecessary coupling between durable data storage and analytical workloads.
+Durable datasets and analytical workloads have different requirements.

-Object storage provides a more flexible foundation for retaining processed datasets, while StarRocks can focus on analytical serving.
+Object storage provides a flexible foundation for retaining processed datasets, while the OLAP warehouse can focus on analytical serving.

-## 2. Data quality should be observable
+## 2. Make data quality observable

-Invalid or suspicious records should not always be silently removed.

-Explicit classification and quarantine make data quality issues easier to investigate and audit.
+Data quality issues are easier to investigate when anomalous records are classified and retained instead of being silently discarded.

-## 3. Rerun semantics should be designed first
+## 3. Define rerun semantics explicitly

-A batch pipeline should define what happens when the same batch runs twice.
+A batch pipeline should define what happens when the same batch is processed again.

-Deterministic batch identifiers and partition-level replacement make reruns predictable.
+Deterministic batch identifiers and partition-level replacement make reruns predictable and prevent duplicate accumulation.

 ## 4. Optimize before redesigning

-The V1 Postgres implementation was first optimized to address rerun behavior, testing overhead, and temporary storage pressure.
+The V1 implementation was first optimized around its actual bottlenecks, including rerun behavior, dbt test performance, and Postgres temporary storage.

-The V2 redesign then separated durable storage from analytical serving using MinIO and StarRocks.
+The V2 redesign then separated durable storage from analytical serving to provide a more scalable architecture.

 ---

 # Summary

-NYC Taxi Batch ELT Platform V2 demonstrates an end-to-end data engineering workflow covering:
+NYC Taxi Batch ELT Platform V2 demonstrates an end-to-end batch data engineering architecture using:

 - **Airflow** for orchestration
 - **Spark** for batch ELT and data quality processing
-- **MinIO** for Parquet-based object storage
+- **MinIO** for durable Parquet storage
-- **dbt** for analytical transformation
-- **StarRocks** for OLAP workloads
 - **Postgres** for operational metadata
+- **StarRocks** for analytical workloads
+- **dbt** for analytical transformation and modeling
 - **Metabase** for BI and visualization
-- **Docker Compose** for containerized deployment
+- **Docker Compose** for reproducible deployment

 The project evolved from a Postgres-based V1 implementation into a storage-separated V2 architecture while preserving deterministic batch processing, data quality handling, analytical models, and operational metadata.